Your High-Risk Baby and Expressing Milk

 Include your baby in the ritual

-You might want to look at a photograph of your baby or breathe in the scent of a blanket or cap he or she has worn as you pump.
-Some mothers listen to an audiotape of their babies' cries when they begin to pump, and others simply think of the baby while pumping.
-Skin-to-skin contact with your baby, which is sometimes called Kangaroo Care, during visits to the NICU has been found to increase milk production.
+You might want to look at a picture of your baby or breathe in the scent of a blanket or cap he or she has worn as you pump.
+Some mothers listen to audio of their babies' cries when they begin to pump.
+Others simply think of their baby while pumping.
+Skin-to-skin contact with your baby (called kangaroo care) in the NICU has been found to increase milk production.

 Plan ahead for night sessions

-Nighttime pumping sessions will seem less bothersome if the pump and collection kit are set up and ready to go when it is time to wake up to pump.
-Some mothers save steps at night by placing bottles in an insulated cooler with an appropriately sized freezer pack to keep milk properly chilled until morning.
+Nighttime pumping sessions will seem less annoying if the pump and collection kit are set up and ready to go when it's time to wake up to pump.
+Some mothers save steps at night by placing bottles in an insulated cooler with an appropriately sized freezer pack to keep milk chilled correctly until morning.

-It is easy to become discouraged, bored, or frustrated when pumping at least 8 times, or more than 100 minutes, in 24 hours for day after day--especially if you are having any difficulty producing milk.
-There may be moments when you would like to throw the breast pump out the window.
-Accept such feelings as normal, but don' throw that pump away.
-Not only is it an expensive machine, it is allowing you to provide the most valuable food your baby can get.
+It's easy to get discouraged, bored, or frustrated when pumping at least 8 times, or more than 100 minutes, in 24 hours for day after day--especially if you are having any trouble producing milk.
+There may be moments when you'd like to throw the breast pump out the window.
+Know that such feelings are normal.
+But don't throw that pump away.
+It's an expensive machine, and it's allowing you to provide the most valuable food your baby can get.
 Remember, by providing your high-risk baby with this exceptional milk, you are a vital member of your baby's healthcare team.
-It also maintains your milk supply so that you can bond with your baby through nursing when he or she comes home from the hospital.
+It also maintains your milk supply so that you can bond with your baby through nursing when they come home from the hospital.

 - Adding to Mother's Milk